-4.3 The graph at the foot of table 2a gives the general fund balance, as a percentage of net expenditure, over the life of the for the prior year MTFS, the updated MTFS and the MTFS if unsupported by increases in car parking fees, the 3% :and the changes to the level of the Hub Rental reserve.
-It can be seen that the actions taken have ensured a suitable general fund balance over the life of the MTFS.
+4.3 The graphs at the foot of table 2a gives the general fund balance and earmarked balances over the life of the MTFS.
+This is given over the life of the prior year MTFS, the updated MTFS and a notional MTFS if unsupported by increases in car parking fees, the 3% Council Tax increase, reduction to the level of the Hub Rental reserve, or using support from the Business Rates Equalisation Reserve to support future pressures.
+The graph demonstrates that the actions taken have ensured a reasonable general fund balance over the life of the MTFS.
+Note, this graph also shows that the combined impact of the use of reserves and increased income, together totalling £2.3m, have been used to achieve a balanced position over the life of the updated MTFS.